-When it comes to separating out the best unlimited data plans, perks are often a crucial factor.
+When it comes to choosing one of the best unlimited data plans, perks are often a crucial factor.
 After all, every unlimited plan serves up talk, text and data, and which phone carrier provides the best coverage can depend heavily on where you live and work.
-Perks are how a wireless carrier can make its plans stand out, and right now, offering complimentary subscriptions to streaming services — or at the very least, free trials — seems to be one of the most popular benefits.
+Perks are how a wireless carrier can make its plans stand out, and right now, offering complimentary subscriptions or free trials to streaming services seems to be one of the most popular benefits.

-We count five different wireless carriers who bake some kind of streaming media subscription into at least one of their plans — in several cases, carriers offer different unlimited plans that include different subscriptions to some of the best streaming services.
-It's getting to be a lot to keep track of.
+We've just checked the major wireless carriers (again) and we count five different wireless carriers who incorporate some kind of streaming media subscription into at least one of their plans.
+Some carriers do a lot more, by the way, packing in multiple combinations of perks across their different and distinct unlimited plans — and they all offer one or more of the best streaming services.
+It's a lot to keep track of.

 |Carrier||Unlimited Plan||Monthly Cost||Free Streaming Services Offered||Streaming Fees Monthly Savings|

 |T-Mobile||Magenta Max||$85||Netflix Basic or Standard; Apple TV Plus; Paramount Plus||$19 - $24|

 |Verizon||Start Unlimited||$70||Disney Plus (6 months); Apple Music (6 months); Google Play Pass or Apple Arcade (6 months); Discovery Plus (6 months)||$28|